twistedPan/FirstPerson-Controller/README.md

-# FirstPerson-Controller
+# First Person Controller
- Unity Firstperson Controller using the new Inputsystem
+Simple physics based First Person Controller using the new Inputssytem.